ebrhoden/NERLinguamatica2024/README.md

 ## Additional Resources

+Aqui está a versão corrigida:

-- The updated **UlyssesNER-Br** corpus is described in the paper **"Named Entity Recognition and Data Leakage in Legislative Texts: A Literature Reassessment,"** which will be presented at [PROPOR 2024].
+- The updated **UlyssesNER-Br** corpus is described in the paper **"Named Entity Recognition and Data Leakage in Legislative Texts: A Literature Reassessment,"** which is currently under review in the journal **Linguamática**.
 The preprint of the paper will be available soon.
 -  For more details on the original article, refer to:

 ```bibtex
 @inproceedings{nunes-etal-2024-named,